The ZZ Plant – Zamioculcas zamiifolia one very popular foliage plant is used in homes and offices around the world.

 I have seen very old, ZeeZee plants in 17″-inch pots reach 4′ feet in height.

-ZZ’s can live in a container for a long time without the need for repotting.
+ZZ plants can grow and live in a container for a long time without the need for repotting.

 - Repot Zamioculcas in spring